davidzeng0/ying/README.md

 The fastest and highest quality audio player for Discord.

 Driven by a custom I/O engine and executed via ultra low overhead light threads,<br>
-this library performs up to 1,400% faster than sange, and uses 1/3rds the memory.
+this library performs up to 1,400% faster than sange, and uses 1/3rds the memory, or ~2,500% faster than lavaplayer.

 (also see previous projects: [xxlink](https://github.com/davidzeng0/xxlink) and [sange](https://github.com/davidzeng0/sange))